 “A lot other caucuses could learn from them,” she said.

-This article appears in the Feb.
-19, 2013, edition of National Journal Daily.
+This article appears in the February 19, 2013 edition of NJ Daily.